DPotoyan/Chem324/content/Lec9-Chem324.md

 ## Outline for Lecture 3.3: Matheamtical Foundations of Quantum Mechanics

-- The objective of this section to provide a gentle and mathematically friendly introduction  to the abstract mathematical formalism of quantum mechanics which include three topics of fundmental importance for quantum mechanics:
+- The objective of this section to provide a gentle and mathematically friendly introduction  to the abstract mathematical formalism of quantum mechanics.
+We are going to learn include three mathematical topics of fundmental importance for quantum mechanics:

   1. **Linear vector spaces.**